8 Documentation

 - How datasets are related

-A data security policy is a set of formal guidelines for working with data within an organization.
-This policy, which can be named many other things (e.g., data governance plan, data security protocol or plan, data responsibility plan), should broadly cover how team members are allowed to work with data in a way that protects research participant privacy, ensures quality control, and adheres to legal, ethical, and technical guidelines.
+A team-level data security policy is a set of formal guidelines for working with data within an organization.
+While this policy may draw from information in broader institutional data security policies, this team-level policy is written specifically for your group and should broadly cover how team members are allowed to work with data in a way that protects research participant privacy, ensures quality control, and adheres to legal, ethical, and technical guidelines.
 Documenting this information ensures a cohesive understanding among team members regarding the terms and conditions of project data use (CESSDA Training Team 2017).
-A data security policy can be added to a lab manual, or can be created as a separate document where team members can even sign (Filip 2023) or check a box acknowledging that they have read and understand the policy.
+A data security policy can be added to a lab manual, or created as a separate document where team members can even sign (Filip 2023) or check a box acknowledging that they have read and understand the policy.

-Ideas of content to include in a data security policy are included in Figure 8.6.
+Ideas of content to include in a team-level data security policy are included in Figure 8.6.

 8.1.6 Style guide

 A style guide is a set of standards for the formatting of information.
-It improves consistency and a shared understanding within and across files and projects.
-This document includes conventions for procedures such as variable naming, variable value coding, file naming, versioning, file structure, and even coding practices.
+It improves consistency and creates a shared understanding within and across files and projects.
+This document includes conventions for procedures such as variable naming, variable value coding, file naming, file structure, and even coding practices.
 It can be created in one large document or separate files for each type of procedure.
-I highly recommend applying your style guide consistently across all projects, hence why this is included in the team documentation.
-Since style guides are so important, and there are so many recommended practices to cover, I have given this document its own chapter.
+I highly recommend applying your style guide consistently across all projects which is why this is included in the team documentation.
+Since style guides are so important, and there are many recommended practices to cover, I have given this document its own chapter.
 See Chapter 9 for more information.

 8.2 Project-level